ClaudiaMedlam/schoolForum/README.md

 - Because of the above I didn't have time to implement replies to posts, which I was intending.

 <strong>About deployment</strong><br />
 <em>1.
 This project use Node.js + mysql as server, please ensure that you have installed them.
+You also need to install express and ejs.
 It doesn't include the node modules so they have to be separately loaded, using npm install commande to install them.</em><br />

 <em>2.
 The mysql database can be created with the information provided in the create_db.sql page, also outlined below:</em>